 Challenge exams are also available for BIO 151/152 (anatomy/physiology), BIO 240 (microbiology) and NUR 229 (pharmacology).
 Applicants will have two opportunities to take the challenge exams.
 Upon successful completion of challenge exams and payment of required fees, credits will be granted on the applicant's UVI transcript.
 A clinical challenge may also be required prior to acceptance into the BSN Completion Program.

 BSN Completion applicants must have successfully completed, or be enrolled in:

 Drug Dosage Calculation competency is a requirement for all BSN Completion students.
-All applicants will be given a comprehensive exam between October 15th and November 15th.
-The Drug Dosage Calculation Exam must be passed with a grade of 90% or better.
-Two opportunities to test are permitted.
+All applicants who are accepted will be given a comprehensive exam prior to the beginning of NUR 210 (Bridge to Professional Nursing) which must be passed with a grade of 90% or better.
+Two additional opportunities to pass are provided during the first week of classes.
 Those scoring <90% on the exam are required to register for, and pass, NUR 104 (Drug Dosage Calculation).
 Click here for study material.